random-j-farmer/random-minecraft/_drafts/tnt-fall-distance.md

      src="/random-minecraft/assets/tnt-fall-distance/dispenser-trapdoor.jpg">
 </p>

-Only repeaters on orange concrete count as delay (in the first picture, the torch and repeater cancel each other out; in the second case the 3-tick repeater (green concrete) is canceled by the 2 ticks repeater and the wait until the piston retracts).
+Only repeaters on orange concrete count as delay.

-If you want *really* low fall height, that green cement block on Kades Duper should be obsidian as well.
+If you want *really* low fall height, that green cement block on the Kades Duper should be obsidian as well.

 In both cases it takes some additional time until the TNT is primed.
 So for delay $$d$$, the fall time is $$t = 4.1 - d$$ for dupers and $$t = 4.4 - d$$ for dispensers.